 Find Your Officer

-Use the Problem Solving Officer Directory to find the officer who is assigned to your neighborhood or business location.
+Then, use the Problem Solving Officer Directory to find the officer who is assigned to your neighborhood or business location.
 Problem solving officers work with community members to help solve neighborhood issues.

 Negotiated Settlement Agreement

 The Negotiated Settlement Agreement requires the Oakland Police Department to conduct an in-depth review of its entire operation with the aim of becoming more responsive, effective and accountable.
-Ensuring compliance with the provisions of the Agreement is a top priority.
 More>>